MapleWishes... born of the intention to inspire one another to leave positive and enduring footsteps in our wakes...

 The Quebec Association for Independent Living (QUAIL) operates a home in Chelsea, Quebec for 6 developmentally challenged adults.
 The home affords its residents the unique ability to live independently with the appropriate assistance.

 QUAIL is in part funded by donations and fundraising.
-We commit to making tokens to be sold in support at the Wakefield Market and other fundraising events.
+We commit to supporting their fundraising efforts with the sale of BetterThanPi chocolates and tokens at local markets and events.

-To further raise awareness for QUAIL, we will be administering to it's new website.
+To further raise awareness for QUAIL, we will be creating and administering a new website and social media pages.

 More Bees Please

 Nearly 90 per cent of the world's plants rely on pollinators like bees and butterflies for fertilization and reproduction, including over 70 per cent of the major crops that we rely on for food.
-Current commercial habits, however, pose a great threat to a number of these pollinators, a reduction of which would could cause a decline in our agricultural industry and in our ecosystem
+However, current commercial habits are threatening these pollinators.
+Bee and monarch butterfly populations are in serious decline, posing serious threats to our agricultural industry and our ecosystems.

 We have committed to helping "bring back the bees and butterflies" to our communities with the creation of the very first "Monarch Waystation" in Chelsea Quebec.
 We will also continue to play an educative role in our school's annual "Butterfly Release".